argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_application_create.md

         --git-token <token> --repo <repo_url>

+# using the --type flag (kustomize|directory) is optional.
+If it is ommitted, argocd-autopilot will clone
+# the --app repository, and infer the type automatically.

 # Create a new application from kustomization in a remote repository

     argocd-autopilot app create <new_app_name> --app github.com/some_org/some_repo/manifests?ref=v1.2.3 --project project_name